hestiia-engineering/hass_sql_request/README.md

 ## Sensor Platform

-You can create a sensor to check for the existence of a record:
+You can create a sensor to check for the existence of a record by adding the following to your `configuration.yaml`:

 ```yaml
 sensor: